-This guide will explain everything you need to know about donating a house to the fire department, from the process and tax incentives to the impactful legacy you’ll leave in your community.
+This blog will cover all essential information regarding how to donate a house to the fire department, including the procedure, tax benefits, and the meaningful legacy you’ll establish in your community.

 What Does It Mean to Donate a House to the Fire Department?